Transgender Terms and Meanings

 genderfluid, individuals who cross-dress or dress androgynously, and other individuals who cross or

-• Transitioning: The period during which a person begins to live as their “true” gender.
+go beyond traditional gender categories. - Transitioning: The period during which a person begins to live as their “true” gender.
 It may include

-• Transsexual People: Individuals whose gender identity is different from their assigned gender at
+changing one’s name, taking hormones, having surgery, and altering legal documents. - Transsexual People: Individuals whose gender identity is different from their assigned gender at

 birth.
 Transsexual people often undergo hormone treatments and gender affirming surgeries to align

-their anatomy with their core identity, but not all desire or are able to do so.
+their anatomy with their core identity, but not all desire or are able to do so. - Two Spirit People: A Native American/First Nation term for people who blend the masculine and the

 feminine.
 It is commonly used to describe anatomical women who took on the roles and/or dress of